-The program fee for Maymester 2017 is tentatively $3,500.
 Program cost may vary at any time according to currency fluctuations and changing travel arrangements.
-Non-resident/out-of-state students will pay in-state tuition plus a $250 fee in addition to the program cost.
+The program cost is tentatively set at $4,000, PLUS regular Georgia State University tuition and fees.
+Nonresident/out-of-state students will pay in-state tuition plus a $250 fee in addition to the program cost.

 All payments are non-refundable upon receipt

-Georgia State University students are eligible to apply for the IEF Scholarship
+Georgia State University students may be eligible for the IEF Scholarship

 and the International Access Scholarship